siddhartha-s/ipd/hw/fp/README.md

  - The final code: due by handin server on Tue., Dec.
 6

- - The presentation: in person on Wed., Dec.
+ - The final code walk: in person on Wed., Dec.
 7

 ## Proposal